mgildea87/CVRCseq/README.md

 	* Add testing data and tests
 	* Enrichment pipelines
-		* Add ATACseq pipeline
 		* Add irreproducible discovery rate (IDR) for identifying robust peak sets between replicates.
 See ENCODE pipeline
 		* Add deduplication by default.
-Likely via Picard prior to peak calling.
+Likely via Picard prior to peak calling. (rn macs does this)
 		* enable more efficient handling of experimental designs where the same input is used for multiple pull-down/antibody samples. e.g. ChIRPseq.
 	* Simplify cat_rename.py to take sample prefixes (text upstream of the lane number '_L00X') supplied via samples_info.tab.
 	* Add parameter to specify output directory name.
 Right now its given the pipeline name.
+	* Add salmon pipeline for RNAseq
 	* Add rules to snakefiles containing R scripts for some downstream QC and plotting. e.g. for RNAseq: PCA, replicate scatter plots, count statistics or for ATACseq: fragment length distributions, FRP plots, replicate comparisons.